SubleXBle/Debian-Updater/README.md

 ---------------------------------------------------------------------------------------

 ## /fun
+I am sorry, that some code is written in German - never thougt my updater gets this "big" (in terms of code - not fame)

 ### Chat-GPT says:
 #### This Bash script implements a complete system for managing system updates, notifications, and log files of Debian systems.